 What can the church do about emotional abuse?

 Emotional abuse occurs alone and alongside other forms of abuse such as physical and sexual abuse.
 Therefore, it occurs even more frequently than other forms of abuse.
-The CRC publication, Emotional Abuse: What You Should Know suggests a number of ways in which churches can support the victims of emotional abuse and help prevent this form of abuse.
+The CRC booklet, Emotional Abuse: What You Should Know suggests a number of ways in which churches can support the victims of emotional abuse and help prevent this form of abuse.
 They include:

 - Declaring that emotional abuse is harmful to God's people and that it violates God’s intentions for our relationships with one another.

 - Acknowledging that emotional abuse occurs and should not be kept a secret.

 - Recognizing that children, adults, or seniors need advocates to speak out against emotional abuse or arrange for their protection.

 - Taking emotional abuse seriously.
 Use spiritual authority to speak out against abuse and call abusers to confession and repentance.